Towards testing the magnetic moment of the tau at one part per million: BSM scenarios

 indeed at the level of $10^{-6}$, which could be within reach of a SuperKEKB polarization upgrade.

-Furthermore, it is well possible that MFV is not realized in nature and, in fact, the MFV paradigm is challenged by the anomalies in semi-leptonic $B$ decays, which rather point towards less-minimal flavor violation~\cite{Calibbi:2015kma,Barbieri:2016las,Bordone:2017bld,Fuentes-Martin:2019mun,Calibbi:2019lvs,Marzocca:2021miv} or even an anarchic flavor structure (see, e.g., Refs.~\cite{Crivellin:2017zlb,Crivellin:2018yvo}).
+Furthermore, it is well possible that MFV is not realized in nature and, in fact, the MFV paradigm is challenged by the anomalies in semi-leptonic $B$ decays, which rather point towards less-minimal flavor violation~\cite{Calibbi:2015kma,Barbieri:2016las,Bordone:2017bld,Fuentes-Martin:2019mun,Calibbi:2019lvs,Dorsner:2019itg,Fajfer:2021cxa,Marzocca:2021miv} or even an anarchic flavor structure (see, e.g., Refs.~\cite{Crivellin:2017zlb,Crivellin:2018yvo}).
 In particular, the couplings to $\tau$ leptons are much larger than to light leptons if one aims at explaining $R(D^{(*)})$.
-In this context, LQs are particularly interesting.
+In this context, LQs (see Ref.~\cite{Dorsner:2016wpm} for a review) are particularly interesting as they can explain the hints for lepton flavor universality violation~\cite{Crivellin:2021sff}.
 Among the ten possible representations under the SM gauge group~\cite{Buchmuller:1986zs}, two can account for $a_\mu$ via a top-quark-mass chirally enhanced effect~\cite{Djouadi:1989md,Chakraverty:2001yg,Cheung:2001ip,ColuccioLeskow:2016dox} and they thus also have the potential to give rise to sizable contributions to $a_\tau$, beyond the MFV expectation~\eqref{atauMFV}.
 Interestingly, both of these representations also affect $R(D^{(*)})$~\cite{Bauer:2015knc,Becirevic:2016yqi}, motivating sizable couplings to $\tau$ leptons.
 Further, the $SU(2)_L$ singlet $S_1$ has the advantage of providing an explanation~\cite{Carvunis:2021dss} of the tension in $\Delta A_\text{FB}$~\cite{Bobeth:2021lya} in $B\to D^*\ell\nu$~\cite{Belle:2017rcc,Belle:2015pkj}.

 Therefore, we illustrate the potential for BSM effects in $a_\tau$ with $S_1$ as an example.
 As in all models with chiral enhancement~\cite{Crivellin:2021rbq}, $h\to \tau^+\tau^-$ and $Z\to \tau^+\tau^-$ are affected~\cite{ColuccioLeskow:2016dox,Arnan:2019olv,Crivellin:2020tsz}.\footnote{Also $Z\to \nu_\tau\bar \nu_\tau$ and $W\to\tau\bar\nu_\tau$ couplings receive, in general, loop contributions.
 However, for $S_1$ they prove to be subleading~\cite{Crivellin:2020mjs}.} Denoting the LQ mass by $M$ and the relevant couplings by $\lambda_{t\tau}^{R/L}$, see App.~\ref{sec:S1}, we find the constraints shown in Fig.~\ref{fig:atauLQ}, using the bounds on the branching fraction for $h\to\tau^+\tau^-$, $\Br\left[h \to \tau ^ +\tau ^ - \right]/\Br\left[ h \to \tau ^ + \tau ^ - \right]|_\text{SM}=1.15_{ - 0.15}^{ + 0.16}$ from the LHC~\cite{ParticleDataGroup:2020ssz,ATLAS:2018ynr,CMS:2018vqh,ATLAS:2016neq} and on the axial-vector coupling $g_A^\tau/g_A^\tau|_{\text{SM}}=1.00154(128)$ from LEP~\cite{ALEPH:2005ab}, respectively.
 As one can see, a sizable effect in $a_\tau$, above the $10^{-6}$ level, is excluded neither by $h\to \tau^+\tau^-$ nor by $Z\to \tau^+\tau^-$, highlighting the discovery potential of SuperKEKB with polarization upgrade.
 At the same time, Belle II with polarized beams could also improve on the measurement of the (off-shell) $Z$--$\tau$--$\tau$ coupling, thus leading to interesting synergies in a future polarization program.